 For applicants who have not completed Summer Intensive, a portfolio must be submitted as well as a brief description of photographic experience (including any experience working with studio lighting), photographic goals and education.
 This process will be initiated through the online registration and approval process.
 For applicants who have completed Summer Intensive, RMSP reserves the right in specific instances, to evaluate a student’s proficiency in the foundation skills taught before advancing a student to continue on to the Professional Studies and Advanced Intensive sessions.
 If any student is not approved for advancement into Professional Studies or Advanced Intensive, any tuition paid for those sessions will be refunded.

-We do all of our application procedures online including first registering, awaiting email confirmation, then officially enrolling.
-To start the registration process simply click the ‘Add to Cart’ button to the right on this page.
+We do all of our application procedures online including first applying, awaiting email confirmation, then officially registering.
+To start the registration process simply click the ‘Apply Now’ button at the top of this page.
 Upon checkout, you will be asked to submit a short statement (200-500 words), telling us reasons for wanting to attend the program, as well as your photographic goals.
-You will be charged a $50 registration fee at that time.
-Upon receipt of a registration form, RMSP will follow-up with an email to you within a few days, confirming the registration and providing additional instructions on enrolling.
+You will be charged a $50 application fee at that time.
+Upon receipt of a application form, RMSP will follow-up with an email to you within a few days, confirming the application and providing additional instructions on registering.
 Make sure that we have your current email address as this is the primary method of communication to our students.

-After registration has been confirmed via email, the student will be able to officially enroll in the course(s) desired.
+After the application has been confirmed via email, the student will be able to officially register in the course(s) desired.
 Before being permitted to add a course, each student is required to complete the online ‘Enrollment Agreement Form’, confirming agreement with the terms and conditions of our Student Handbook.
 Instructions on accessing the Student Handbook and submitting the Enrollment Agreement Form will be provided after registration is submitted.
 A $500 tuition deposit will be due at this time.
-There will be two additional payments required, each for ½ of the remainder of tuition ($1997.50 each) – one payment is due July 23 and the other is due August 23.
+There will be two additional payments required, each for ½ of the remainder of tuition ($1997.50 each) – one payment is due July 21 and the other is due August 21.

 For those students approved for a Career Training loan through SLM Financial, SLM Financial will make tuition payments to RMSP according to the disbursement schedule as detailed on student loan documents.